Merovex/hugo-merovex.com/content/posts/converted/2016-01-26-automating-scrivener-wordcount-log.md

 <!--more-->

-Here is a link to my [Writing Logs](https://merovex.com/writing-logs/).

 A lot of people think of GitHub as a tool for geeks.
 While that may be true, there are a lot of things you can do that are not technologically related.
 For example, the [Github Services team uses GitHub](https://github.com/blog/2093-how-the-services-team-uses-github).
 As an organization, GitHub is committed to keeping all relevant organizational learning in their own tool.

 Authors don't have to be technology geeks, but it helps.
 As I [abandon my old toolchain](/posts/going-back-to-scrivener/), I found myself wondering how I was going to maintain my online progress logs...or as [2015 showed](/posts-logs/2015-progress/), lack of progress.